lincot/solana-wiki/src/performance/performance.md

 but comes with increased compilation time.
 It is recommended to use it when deploying.

-### opt-level=z
+### opt-level={s,z}

 There is another option, `opt-level = "z"`.
-It may reduce binary size by about 10%, but also degrade performance by about 1.5x.
+It may reduce binary size by about 10%, but also degrade performance by about 50%.
+`opt-level = "s"` may be half as strong.

-## Vec vs slice
+## Vec vs array

-TODO

-## Benchmarking

-TODO
+It is generally recommended to use arrays to store in accounts.